kevin-chalmers/set10108/labs/lab05/README.md

 - The root process (gatherer) (`0`).
 - The communicator used (`MPI_COMM_WORLD`).

-Running this application will provide the output shown:
+Running will provide the following output:

 ```shell
 <0.47411, 0.499097, 0.318984, 0.651438>